The video below inspired us to take action

 Broad benefits to all parties including participants, providers and the NDIS underpin the long term commitment to SDA funding.

-If you would like to invest in the NDIS Specialist Disability Housing Fund, you can join this crowdfunding campaign by completing the application and lodging your investment funds through this General Advice page.
+If you would like to invest in the Zillmere Project, you can join this campaign by completing the application and pledge your investment through this General Advice page.
 Please ensure that you first read the DomaCom Fund’s Product Disclosure Statement (PDS).
-Get a copy of the current PDS or call your financial adviser.

 If you are new to DomaCom, click on the Apply button to begin your application.
-If you are an existing DomaCom Fund investor, you can log in to access your account by clicking the Investor Login button.
+If you are an existing DomaCom Fund investor, you can log in to access your account and all the other public crowdfunding campaigns by clicking the Investor Login button.

 Risks for Property Sub-Funds

 Refer to Section 7 of the Risk section of the PDS for an explanation of the risks involved in an investment in the DomaCom Fund and the general risks associated with property markets.

 • Property not acquired – If there is insufficient investor interest the property will not be acquired however Investors with an Active Bid will all be proportionately liable for the Campaign Costs.
 A list of approximate campaign costs is set out below.

 • Value changes – The value of an Investor’s investment will go up and down in accordance with the value of the Underlying Property.
 There is no guarantee that the value of the investment will increase, and it may in fact decline in value.